truecharts/DocGenerator/default_port_list.md

 | 6697  |                IRC + TLS                 |
 | 10080 |                  Amanda                  |

-#### Note: TCP and UDP ports that are the same in some Apps, are not by mistake.
+> Note: TCP and UDP ports that are the same in some Apps, are not by mistake

-#### If you notice something wrong in the above info, please notify us so we can update the generator script.
+> If you notice something wrong in the above info, please notify us so we can update the generator script

-#### Next available port should be 10246.
+#### Next available port should be 10246